-15.0 Interoperable Communications Guidance: Subrecipients using funds to support emergency communications activities must comply with the current SAFECOM Guidance for Emergency Communication Grants, including provisions on technical standards that ensure and enhance communications. interoperable Emergency communications activities include the purchase of Interoperable Communications Equipment and technologies such as voice-over-internet protocol bridging or gateway devices, or equipment to support the build out of wireless broadband networks in the 700 MHz public safety band under the Federal Communications Commission (FCC) Waiver Order.
+15.0 Interoperable Communications Guidance: Subrecipients using funds to support emergency communications activities must comply with the current SAFECOM Guidance for Emergency Communication Grants, including provisions on technical standards that ensure and enhance interoperable communications.
+Emergency communications activities include the purchase of Interoperable Communications Equipment and technologies such as voice-over-internet protocol bridging or gateway devices, or equipment to support the build out of wireless broadband networks in the 700 MHz public safety band under the Federal Communications Commission (FCC) Waiver Order.

 Subrecipients interested in developing a public safety broadband network in the 700 MHz band in their jurisdictions must adhere to the technical standards set forth in the FCC Waiver Order, or any succeeding FCC orders, rules, or regulations pertaining to broadband operations in the 700 MHz public safety band.
-The subrecipient shall also projects support the Statewide Communication Interoperability Plan (SCIP) and are fully coordinated with the full-time Statewide Interoperability Coordinator (SWIC).
+The subrecipient shall also ensure projects support the Statewide Communication Interoperability Plan (SCIP) and are fully coordinated with the full-time Statewide Interoperability Coordinator (SWIC).
 If any future regulatory requirement (from the FCC or other governmental entity) results in a material technical or financial change in the project, the subrecipient should submit associated documentation, and other material, as applicable, for review by the SWIC to ensure coordination.
 Subrecipients must provide a listing of all communications equipment purchased with grant award funding (plus the quantity purchased of each item) to FDLE once items are procured during any periodic programmatic progress reports.

-16.0 Global Standards Package: In order to promote information sharing and enable interoperability among disparate systems across the justice and public safety community, OJP requires the subrecipient to comply with DOJ's Global Justice Information Sharing Initiative guidelines and recommendations.
+- 16.0 Global Standards Package: In order to promote information sharing and enable interoperability among disparate systems across the justice and public safety community, OJP requires the subrecipient to comply with DOJ's Global Justice Information Sharing Initiative guidelines and recommendations.
 The OJP website provides more information regarding OJP's Global Standards Package (GSP) Grant Condition.
-Subrecipients shall document planned approaches to information sharing and describe compliance with the GSP and appropriate privacy policy that protects shared information, or provide detailed justification for why an alternative approach is recommended.

-17.0 Protective Order Systems: Any system developed with funds awarded under this cooperative agreement will be designed to permit interface with the National Protective Order file maintained by the FBI.
+Subrecipients shall document planned approaches to information sharing and describe compliance with the GSP and appropriate privacy policy that protects shared information, or provide detailed justification for why an alternative approach is recommended. - 17.0 Protective Order Systems: Any system developed with funds awarded under this cooperative agreement will be designed to permit interface with the National Protective Order file maintained by the FBI. - 18.0 Prohibition on Certain Telecommunications and Video Surveillance Services or Equipment (Effective August 13, 2020) In accordance with the requirements as set out in 2 C.F.R. § 200.216, subrecipients are prohibited from obligating or expending grant funds to: - 1) Procure or obtain; - 2) Extend or renew a contract to procure or obtain; - 3) Enter into a contract to procure or obtain equipment, services, or systems that use telecommunications equipment or services as a substantial or essential component of any system, or as critical technology as part of any system, produced by Huawei Technologies Company or ZTE Corporation (or a subsidiary or affiliate of such entities).